pbogden/observable-jupyter-demos/README.md

 as useful for Python programmers as if it were a Python package.

 **Do I need to be front-end developer to customize things from the Python side?**
-No, that's just the point of the demo -- it's super easy to use Plot in Jupyter notebooks (or Colab).
+No, that's just the point of the demo -- it's super easy to customize Observable Plot charts in Jupyter notebooks (or Colab) without touching any JavaScript.
-Someone needs to set up an Observable notebook that exposes the JSON-encodable data and options needed by Plot.
+Granted, someone needs to set up an Observable notebook that exposes the JSON-encodable data and options needed by Plot.
+But that's not a big deal.
 That's what I did for this demo: my [Observable notebook](https://observablehq.com/@pbogden/observable-plot-jupyter).
-But you don't need to be a front-end dev -- there's no package.json anywhere in the mix;-)
+You don't need to be a front-end dev -- there's no package.json anywhere in the mix;-)